-Whether true or not, the concept that a bird that has lasted 10 million years uses an anchor to help itself during turbulent times, gives us pause to consider that for ourselves.
+Whether true or not, the concept that a bird that has lasted 10 million years uses an anchor to help itself during turbulent times gives us pause to consider that for ourselves.
 After all, how can 10 million years of nature be wrong?
-When you are in the midst of life’s events and chapters, what anchor do you use?
-You may say, well, a faith based anchor, or maybe nothing at all.
+What anchor do you use when you are in the midst of life’s events and chapters?
+You may say a faith-based anchor, or maybe nothing at all.

-If you are faith based, do you really use it?
+If you are faith-based, do you use it?
 Does it provide the trust that you need to follow your heart?
-Can you bump into the difficulties of life and pull through, much like the Crane does in turbulent weather, based on your faith?
+Based on your faith, can you bump into the difficulties of life and pull through, much as the Crane does in turbulent weather?
 Referencing our anchor in life in this way helps us to see beyond ourselves to something greater, something much bigger than the bumps and struggles of life.

-If you really don’t have an anchor, consider developing one.
-Perhaps it might just be some quiet time with yourself away from all distractions where you sit and just open your mind, releasing all of the concerns and tensions of the day.
-This can be your anchor, if you’re just not ready for something more formal and faith based.
+If you don’t have an anchor, consider developing one.
+Perhaps it might just be some quiet time with yourself away from all distractions where you sit and open your mind, releasing all of the concerns and tensions of the day.
+Quiet-time can be your anchor if you’re just not ready for something more formal and faith-based.